satyam-vishwa/Terraform_Project-Dev_Environment/README.md

-# Project Overview :: Dev Environemt Using Terraform
+# Project Overview :: Dev Environment Using Terraform
-This Terraform project sets up a foundational AWS infrastructure suitable for a development environment.
-The diagram visualizes the dependencies between various resources, illustrating how they come together to create a secure, scalable, and manageable environment for development activities.
+This Terraform project establishes a foundational AWS infrastructure suitable for a development environment.
+The attached diagram illustrates the dependencies between various resources, demonstrating how they combine to create a secure, scalable, and manageable environment for development activities.

 ## Getting Started with Terraform and AWS